MicrosoftDocs/CordovaDocs/cordovadocs/run-your-app/run-app-ios.md

 	iTunes is not required if you are running your app on a device that is connected to your Mac.

-2. Make sure that you have [installed required software](../first-steps/ios-guide.md#install), including the remote agent, on a Mac that meets all system requirements, and that you have started the remote agent.
+2. Make sure that you have [installed required software](../first-steps/ios-guide.md#mac-install), including the remote agent, on a Mac that meets all system requirements, and that you have started the remote agent.

 3. Make sure that the iOS device has been provisioned with the same provisioning profile as the Mac.
-For more information about provisioning, see [Create a provisioning profile](../first-steps/ios-guide.md#create-a-provisioning-profile).
+For more information about provisioning, see [Create a provisioning profile](../first-steps/ios-guide.md#run-on-device).

-4. Make sure that you have [specified iOS processing](../first-steps/ios-guide.md#getInfo), the host name or IP address, port, secure mode, and security PIN in Visual Studio.
+4. Make sure that you have [configured Visual Studio for iOS development](../first-steps/ios-guide.md#visual-studio-configuration), the host name or IP address, port, secure mode, and security PIN in Visual Studio.

 5. With your app open in Visual Studio, choose **iOS** from the **Solution Platforms** list.